Niro172/stepsCalculator/README.md

 Minimum: 3 steps
 The calculator provides all possible results, with or without podiums – it's up to you to decide how to proceed.

-I'm open to suggestions for improvement – feel free to share your ideas!"
+I'm open to suggestions for improvement – feel free to share your ideas!